Potato Latkes (Skillet-Oven Method, Less Smell!)

 - Preheat oven to 425F/218C.

 - GRATE/CHOP POTATO AND ONION: Cut potato and onion into chunks.
 Place in processor and pulse to get small rice-size pieces.
-Alternatively: grate onion and potato by hand using a box grater OR use grater attachment for food processor, feed potato and onion pieces through the feed tube to grate.
-Note 1 if doubling/tripling recipe.
+Alternatively: grate potatoes and onion by hand using a box grater OR use grating attachment for food processor, feed potato and onion pieces through the feed tube to grate.
+Note 1 to make a double batch or more.

 - SQUEEZE WATER OUT OF POTATO AND ONION: Have paper towels ready on counter.
 Taking handfuls or potato/onion at a time, squeeze as much water out as you can between your two hands over the sink.
 Place on paper towels.
 Repeat until all potato/onion pieces are squeezed dry.
-Wrap in paper towels and squeeze to get more moisture out.
+Wrap in paper towels or clean dish towel and squeeze to get excess moisture out.
 Place in bowl.

 - FINISH LATKE MIXTURE: Add flour, baking powder, egg, salt and pepper to potato and onions.
 Mix well to combine.